Deyspring/Hydra_transcripts/README.md

 The Daily log
 -----------------
+03/21

+I have worked on this code between now and 03/12, I just forgot to take notes.
+In one week we've gone from somewhat normal to "oh shit, we're all locked down and shouldn't be around people"

+Todo:
+xClose browser windows after the program is done, and ideally while the modules are running Headless running, so no windows need to be opened to the eye Fix how the transcripts are being entered into the spreadsheet Test to see how well entering multiple search terms works.
+If the search term isn't found, produce a not found message and continue

+03/12
+Just a couple minutes before bed. :P
+I forgot to document the issues before going to bed.

 03/11
 Made a lot of progress, the excel module is splitting the geneid into separate letters, I think I've fixed this.